What are capacity building grants for nonprofit organizations?

 Santa Barbara Foundation – The Small Capacity Building Grant Program awards grants with a short review period aimed at strengthening the organizational capacity and programmatic effectiveness of Santa Barbara County nonprofits.

-Aspen Institute – The Aspen Institute Program on Philanthropy and Social Innovation and JPMorgan Chase & Co. offer a nonprofit capacity building program.
+Aspen Institute – The Aspen Institute Program on Philanthropy and Social Innovation and JPMorgan Chase & Co. offers a nonprofit capacity-building program.

 William T. Grant Foundation – The Youth Service Capacity-Building Grants (YSCG) program supports activities to strengthen small nonprofit organizations’ organizational infrastructure in the five boroughs of New York City that provide direct services to young people ages 5 to 25.